wp-plugins/fv-wordpress-flowplayer/readme.txt

 = What's coming =
 * improved checking of videos
 * suggestion for fixing of slow loading videos
+* fix for popup and redirection in Flash player
 * other bugfixes

+= 2.1.8 - 2013/05/23 =
+* quick bugfix for Flowplayer script loading

 = 2.1.7 - 2013/05/22 =
 * support for responsive layout enabled by default